 · Projects require an additional local cost-share match equal to the award amount (1:1).

 · Projects must be achievable within 24 months.

 · Grant applications are due by March 17, 2017.

 Guidance and instructions on the application process are included in the Request For Applications document (below).
 Application forms are in Microsoft Word format and can be downloaded and saved to a local computer for email submittal.

-This program is supported by USDA Forest Service funding.
+The Biomass Enterprise Grant Program is supported by USDA Forest Service funding.